Crime 43 - Constructive Manslaughter 2 – The unlawful act 1

 It was held that the unlawful act in itself was sufficient to constitute constructive manslaughter, despite the fact that an action was brought in tort (trespass) (civil law) i.e. the accused did not have either implied or express permission to enter the premises, and not in criminal law.

 In R v Franklin (1883) the accused threw a box from a pier and the box hit a swimmer who drowned as a result.
-The accused was charged and convicted for manslaughter (involuntary).
-It was held that in order to raise constructive manslaughter the act had to be an act that was unlawful in criminal law and not merely in civil law.
+The accused was charged and convicted of manslaughter (involuntary).
+It was held that in order to plead constructive manslaughter the act had to be an act that was unlawful in criminal law and not merely in civil law.

 Comments